smartdevicelink/sdl_app_library_guides/docs/Speech and Audio/Getting Microphone Audio/index.md

 !@

 ## Handling the Response
-To process the response received from an ended audio capture, @![iOS]use the `withResponseHandler` property in `SDLManager`'s `send(_ :)` function!@@![android,javaSE,javaEE,javascript] monitor the `PerformAudioPassThruResponse` by adding a listener to the `PerformAudioPassThru` RPC before sending it.!@ If the response has a successful result, all of the audio data for the audio pass thru has been received and is ready for processing.
+To process the response received from an ended audio capture, make sure that you are listening to the @![iOS]`SDLPerformAudioPassThru`!@@![android,javaSE,javaEE,javascript]`PerformAudioPassThru`!@ response.
+If the response has a successful result, all of the audio data for the audio pass thru has been received and is ready for processing.

 @![iOS]
 ##### Objective-C